-The above drawbacks of deletion and imputation have prompted the development of clustering methods that incorporate the missing data structure yet make use of all the observed entries in the data set. \citet{dixon79} used a partial distance to measure the distance between differentially observed cases. \citet{sarkarandleong01} extended fuzzy the $k$-means algorithm for cases with missing values but imposing soft constraints based on estimating the distance between incomplete cases and cluster centers.
-A weighted $c$-means algorithm using partial distance was proposed by \citet{zhang14}.
+The drawbacks of deletion and imputation have prompted clustering approaches that incorporate the missing data structure, yet use all the observed entries in the dataset. \citet{dixon79} and \citet{zhang14} used a partial distance to measure the distance between differentially observed cases. \citet{sarkarandleong01} extended the fuzzy $k$-means algorithm for incomplete cases but after imposing soft constraints based on estimating the distance between incomplete cases and cluster centers.
 In fuzzy clustering, \citet{siminski2013clustering, simnski2014rough, siminski2015rough} utilized complete cases to define cluster centers and weights and multiply imputed the incomplete cases in the objective function.
 The $k$-means extension of \citet{wagstaff04} also used soft constraints defined by the partially observed features, but this requires at least one feature to be observed across all cases.
 The $k$-POD algorithm \citep{chi2016k} employs majorization-minimization \citep{lange16} to minimize the objective function of $k$-means using partial distances for incomplete cases.
-Recently, \citet{lithio18} developed the $k_m$-means algorithm, which generalized the $k$-means algorithm of \citet{hartiganandwong79} to include incomplete cases.
-These approaches all utilized a Euclidean metric for measuring the distance between observations and cluster centers, which imposes hyperspherical-shaped clusters and lacks robustness to outliers.
+Recently, \citet{lithio18} developed the $k_m$-means algorithm, which generalized the $k$-means algorithm of \citet{hartiganandwong79} to include partially-observed records.
+These approaches all utilized the Euclidean metric for measuring the distance between observations and cluster centers, in the process assuming hyperspherical-shaped clusters and giving up on robustness to outliers.